antonbabenko/pre-commit-terraform/README.md

     * "Module not installed"
     * "Could not load plugin"

-    **Warning:** When using `--retry-once-with-cleanup=true`, problematic `.terraform/modules/` and `.terraform/providers/` directories will be recursively deleted without prompting for consent.
+    **Warning**: When using `--retry-once-with-cleanup=true`, problematic `.terraform/modules/` and `.terraform/providers/` directories will be recursively deleted without prompting for consent.
 Other files and directories will not be affected, such as the `.terraform/environment` file.

     **Option 2**